jonlawlor/scratch/CONTRIBUTING.md

 ### Your First Code Contribution

+If you are a new contributor, thank you!
 Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/gonum/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/gonum/license/blob/master/AUTHORS) file.
 Open a pull request adding yourself to them.

-### Pull Requests
+### Code Contribution

-We follow the convention of requiring at least 1 LGTM (for simple changes) and usually 2+ LGTM before a merge.
 If it is possible to split a large pull into two or more smaller pull requests, please try to do so.
-Pulls should include tests for any new code.
+Pulls should include tests for any new code before merging.
+It is ok to start a pull request on partially implemented code to get feedback, and see if your approach to a problem is sound.
+You don't need have to have tests, or even have code that compiles to open a pull.
 Benchmarks are optional for new features, but if you are submitting a pull justified by performance improvment, you will need benchmarks to measure the impact of your change, and the pull should include a report from [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp).

+### Code Review

+If you are a contributor, please be welcoming to new contributors.
+[Here](http://sarah.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/) is a good guide.
+We follow the convention of requiring at least 1 LGTM before a merge.
+If a submitter or reviewer wants, they can request additional review from others and more LGTMs before merge, which should be used when the code is tricky or could be controversial.

+### What Can I Do to Help?

+If you are looking for some way to help the Gonum project, there are good places to start, depending on what you are comfortable with.
+You can [search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Agonum) for open issues in need of resolution.
+You can improve documentation, or write longer examples.
+You can add and improve tests.
+You can improve performance, either by improving accuracy, speed, or both.
+You can suggest and implement new features that you think belong in Gonum.

 ### Style